-We want our visitors to be able to experience the DeLong House; however, due to Covid-19 restrictions on hands-on exhibits in museums, many of the interactive activities have been removed.
-Only those hands-on items that can be sanitized after each use remain.
+We want our visitors to be able to experience the DeLong House; however, due to COVID some of the interactive activities have been removed.
+Hands-on items that remain are sanitized regularly.

-Also, the historic house does not have a modern HVAC system.
-The museum reserves the right to close the space should it be determined that conditions are unsafe.
+Note: the historic house does not have a modern HVAC system.
+The museum reserves the right to close the space should it determine that conditions are unsafe.

 School Days — We may share many memories of our school days, but our experiences are uniquely shaped by the schools we attended, memorable teachers and historical events.